Eggmanaa/Forge/README.md

 2. **Healthy Character II: Facing Reality**: Character Structure of Integration and embracing realities

 ## User Guide
-1. **Navigate by Grade Level**: Use the main navigation or homepage grade cards to access specific grade levels
+1. **Navigate by Grade Level**: Use the main navigation (About is now positioned before grade levels) or homepage grade cards to access specific grade levels
 2. **Browse Lessons**: Each grade page displays all course modules with detailed descriptions
 3. **Access Materials**: Download PowerPoint presentations directly from lesson cards
-4. **Learn About Framework**: Visit the About page to understand CASEL alignment and Catholic Social Teaching integration
+4. **Listen to Audio Summaries**: Each lesson now includes an integrated audio player with streaming and download options
-5. **Audio Summaries**: Coming soon - audio files will be added to complement PowerPoint materials
+5. **Learn About Framework**: Visit the About page to understand CASEL alignment and Catholic Social Teaching integration

 ## Technical Details
 - **Platform**: Cloudflare Pages with Hono framework